-You can configure one or more SQL Rules to run independently in a Dashboard by using the Dashboard Rule Component.
-In the image below, we've configured a SQL Rule to automatically add a new Employee to the Form by pressing a button in the Dashboard.
+You can configure one or more SQL Rules to run independently in a Dashboard by using the Rule Component.
+In the image below, a Dashboard has a SQL Rule linked to the Add Employee button.
+When pressed, it adds a new Employee to the Form.

 Each Dashboard Rule component can be associated with its own action button, SQL rule, and execution behavior.
 The configurable behaviors include:

-- Auto Run: This will cause the Rule to run automatically when users Post the plan.
+Auto Run: Runs Rule automatically when users post the plan.

-- Auto Close: This will cause the execution window to close on Rule completion.
+Auto Close: Closes execution window upon Rule completion.

-- Preserve Parameter: This will preserve Rule parameters between each run of the Dashboard Rule component.
+Preserve Parameter: Preserve Rule parameters between each run of the Rule Component.

-In the FORMAT tab you have all the typical formatting options available to style the Rule component however you'd like.
-Let's move on to the WORKFLOW tab.
-Here you can control the users that can access your Rule component by the Workflow Actions they have available.
+In the Format tab you have all the typical formatting options available to style the Rule component however you'd like.

-For example, if you have a Rule to be run when a submission is approved, naturally, it should be accessible to only users that have the ability to Approve submissions.
+For example, if you have a Rule that runs when a submission is approved, it should be accessible only to users who have the ability to approve submissions.